JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Etymology_of_Coined_Terminology.md

 ### Salsatia

-[UB 37:8.4](/en/The_Urantia_Book/37#p8_4)  The Nebadon _Census Director,_ Salsatia, maintains headquarters within the Gabriel sector of Salvington.
+<a id="a566_0"></a>[UB 37:8.4](/en/The_Urantia_Book/37#p8_4)  The Nebadon _Census Director,_ Salsatia, maintains headquarters within the Gabriel sector of Salvington.
 He is automatically cognizant of the birth and death of will and currently registers the exact number of will creatures functioning in the local universe.
 He works in close association with the personality recorders domiciled on the record worlds of the archangels.
 The one (S) aware of salvation (Sal) satiation (satia).

 _salvation (n.):_ c.
 1200, originally in the Christian sense, “the saving of the soul,” from Old French _salvaciun_ and directly from Late Latin _salvationem_ (nominative _salvatio_, a Church Latin translation of Greek _soteria_), noun of action from past-participle stem of _salvare_ “to save” (see save (v.)).